 \section{Introduction}

-I dedicate this review to the blessed memory of Vladimir Stepanovich Popov who recently leaved us as the result of a many-year hard illness, which prevented him to work actively last years.
-The problem of the electron-positron pair production when the ground-state electron level dives below energy $-mc^2$ ($m$ is the electron mass, $c$ is speed of light) was of his interest starting from the end of 1960-th.
-Especially he contributed to this problem during 1970-th.
-For his outstanding contributions to the theory of ionization of atoms and ions in the field of intense laser radiation and to the theory of the creation of electron-positron pairs in the presence of superstrong external fields V. S. Popov was awarded the I. Y. Pomeranchuk Prize in 2019.
+I dedicate this review to the blessed memory of Vladimir Stepanovich Popov, who recently left us as the result of a many-year hard illness, which prevented him working actively in his last years.
+The problem of the electron-positron pair production when the ground-state electron level dives below the energy $-mc^2$ ($m$ is the electron mass, $c$ is the speed of light) was of his interest starting from the end of 1960-th.
+Especially he contributed to this problem during the 1970s.
+V. S. Popov was awarded the I. Y. Pomeranchuk Prize in 2019 for his outstanding contributions to the theory of ionization of atoms and ions in the field of intense laser radiation and the theory of the creation of electron-positron pairs in the presence of superstrong external fields.

-We worked together with Vladimir Stepanovich on problems of supercritical atoms with the charge $Z>Z_{\rm cr}=170-173$ during 1976-1978 when we developed semiclassical treatment of this problem.
-These works, cf. \cite{Migdal:1976wx,Migdal:1977rn,Eletskii:1977na,Mur:1978nb,Mur:1978ke,Popov:1978kk,Popov:1979gq}, became a part of my PhD thesis \cite{Voskresensky1977} defended in 1977 under the guidance of Arkadi Benediktovich Migdal.
+We worked together with Vladimir Stepanovich on problems of supercritical atoms with the charge $Z>Z_{\rm cr}=170-173$ during 1976--1978 when we developed semiclassical treatment of this problem.
+These works, cf. \cite{Migdal:1976wx,Migdal:1977rn,Eletskii:1977na,Mur:1978nb,Mur:1978ke,Popov:1978kk,Popov:1979gq} became a part of my PhD thesis \cite{Voskresensky1977} that was defended in 1977 under the guidance of Arkadi Benediktovich Migdal.